 -Here you should discuss the profile you have applied for and your strengths/experience with which you can add value to the job

--Discuss your achievements at your previous job, and say that I have developed my skills to suit my current profile, but I want to develop myself futher and face new challenges, and for that I need to change my job.
+-Discuss your achievements at your previous job, and say that I have developed my skills to suit my current profile, but I want to develop myself further and face new challenges, and for that, I need to change my job.

 – I will always be willing to change roles share responsibilities to suit company requirements